 Advice-only planners offer conflict-free advice.
 The client will receive financial planning but no investment recommendation.
 When you use an advice-only planner there is a wall between the financial plan and the investments used to reach the financial goals.
 The fees paid is clear and disclosed.
 It is a direct arrangement between the client and the planner.

 Here’s a definition offered by Objective Financial Partners.

 Advice-only planners can concentrate on what they do best and where they can add the greatest value.
 They will create a holistic life plan.
 They will help you reach your financial and life goals.
 The separation of financial planning and investment recommendations makes perfect sense.
 These are specific areas of expertise.
-In a perfect world we will get better financial planning.

 We know and accept specialists in the medical professions.
 We might embrace that notion in the areas of wealth building and personal finance.

 Again the overarching goal is to help you reach your life and financial goals.
 Planners will look at …